qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 To abort feature simplification, you need to click on |simplifyFeatures|
 :sup:`Simplify Feature` icon.

-.. note:: unlike the feature simplification option in :menuselection:`Settings --> Options --> Rendering` menu which simplifies the geometry just for rendering, the |simplifyFeatures| :sup:`Simplify Feature` tool really modifies feature's geometry in data source.
+.. note:: Unlike the feature simplification option in :menuselection:`Settings --> Options --> Rendering` menu which simplifies the geometry just for rendering, the |simplifyFeatures| :sup:`Simplify Feature` tool permanently modifies feature's geometry in data source.

 .. index::